vtex-apps/product-summary/docs/ProductSummaryShelf.md

   }
 ```

-2. Add the `product-summary.shelf` block as child of the [`list-context.product-list` block](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummarylist#product-list-block) :
+2. Add the `product-summary.shelf` block as a child of the [`list-context.product-list` block](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummarylist#product-list-block) :

 ```diff
    "list-context.product-list": {